cooper/evented-object/README.md

 object.
 The event callbacks, information, and other data are stored secretly within the object itself.
 This is quite comparable to the JavaScript event systems often found in browsers.

-### Event objects
+### Event fire objects

-Another important concept of EventedObject is the event object.
+Another important concept of EventedObject is the event fire object.
 It provides methods for fetching information relating to the event being fired, callback being called, and more.
 Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.